pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

 for installation.

 > **Note**
 > VMware recommends, but does not require, relocating images to a registry for installation.
-This section assumes that you relocated images to a registry.
+The following section requires that you relocated images to a registry.
 See the earlier section to fill in the variables.

 VMware recommends installing the Trivy Scanner objects in the existing `tap-install` namespace to keep the Trivy Scanner grouped logically with the other Tanzu Application Platform components.